Nagaveni-talli/CellPhone-Price-Prediction/README.md

 - 👋 Hi, I’m @Nagutalli
-- 👀 I’m interested in python...
+- 👀 I'm currently working and Learning on Data Science project
-- 🌱 I’m currently learning .python..
+- 🌱 I’m currently learning Data Science and Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️
 - 📫 How to reach me ...

 <!---